 If your marketing isn’t working, maybe you’re just thinking about it wrong.

-Most firm leaders and managing directors have a pretty clear sense of what they expect from their marketing organizations—leads and revenue.
-Logically, as those are the expectations for the function, they become both the objectives and the KPIs for the function as well.
+Most firm leaders have a clear sense of what they expect from marketing—leads and revenue.
+Logically, as those are the expectations for the function, they become the objectives and the KPIs for it too.
 As a result, a firm’s marketing goals written as a statement might look something like this, “Marketing will deliver 2,500 marketing qualified leads and 250 sales ready leads in 2021.”

 This all feels entirely logical.
 Except that it’s entirely wrong.

-So, why do firms invest in marketing anyway?
-If I asked most firm leaders, the list would probably include some or all of these:
+So, why do firms invest in marketing?
+If I asked most firm leaders, the list would include some of these:

 - Generate leads (or new “logos”)